-The Cathedral and the Plaza de Armas: The graceful main square, Plaza de Armas, is lined with colonial-style covered walkways and houses that contain souvenir shops, restaurants, bars and travel agencies.
+Cusco city tour: The Cathedral and the Plaza de Armas, the Koricancha temple and the nearby Inca ruins.
+The graceful main square, Plaza de Armas, is lined with colonial-style covered walkways and houses that contain souvenir shops, restaurants, bars, money exchange and bank agencies.
 The large Cathedral is the most prominent structure overlooking the square and is adjoined to a church on either side, the Iglesia Jesus María and Iglesia El Triunfo.
 Inside is the elaborately carved wooden altar, covered in gold and silver plate, and the carved wooden choir stalls that are acclaimed to be the finest in the country.
 Also of interest are the 400 paintings of the Cusco School; A curiosity is the painting The Last Supper, which portrays Jesus and his disciples gathered around the table, on which a central platter of the local Inca delicacy, ‘cuy’ or roasted guinea pig, is placed.

 The Koricancha temple: Koricancha is a Quechua word meaning ‘Golden Courtyard’, but the Inca stonework is all that remains of the ancient Temple of the Sun, which was the most important temple in the Inca Empire, dedicated primarily to Inti, the Sun God.
 The walls and floors were once covered in sheets of solid gold, and the courtyard was filled with golden statues.
 Spanish reports tell of its opulence that was ‘fabulous beyond belief’.
 Here there are also several minor temples, like the moon and stars ones, as well as water channels.